 Let us now classify each of them in detail below:

-The four important types of depository institutions are explained below:
+The four essential types of depository institutions are explained below:

 Some of the well known non-depository institutions are as follows:

-- Mutual Fund Companies: These companies accept deposits from various small investors every week or month or year to invest it into a different class of assets and generate profit for such investors.
+Mutual Fund Companies: These companies accept deposits from various small investors every week or month or year.
+Then, they invest it in a different class of assets and generate profit for such investors.

 Types of Financial Markets

 Any market which deals in financial assets is a financial market.
 The following are the different types of financial market: